For the Brooklyn Rail, I explored danced interpretations of visual art, with a particular focus on Cherylyn Lavagnino Dance‘s recent … More

 If you trace the history of sketchbooks, you’ll find that although paper wasn’t always bound up into leather Moleskines, sketchbook contents haven’t … More

-The west has canyons and caves, the great plains region its prairies and ranges.
-Maine and Washington bookend the north … More
+The west has its canyons and mountain ranges, the great plains their manifest destiny-invoking open prairies.
+One might think the … More

 Thin women arching backs, kicking legs, and pointing feet—“It truly had nothing to do with the revolution,” says Dr. Gang … More